island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

 # Resource Oriented Design
-**Under Construction**
+API structure should follow Resource Oriented Design, which should facilitate simpler and more coherent web service interfaces, which should be easy to use and maintain.
 The data (resource) should control the design of the service.
 As the data is the key player and the service is centered around making the data accessible.
-API structure should follow Resource Oriented Design, which should facilitate simpler and more coherent web service interfaces, which should be easy to use and maintain.

 ## Design flow